Hilary Benn says he is shocked and angered by ‘racist violence’ in Belfast

 “When people are at home and they don’t feel safe, that, I think, reflects very badly on all of us.
 It should be a cause of shame that this is taking place and my message is: stop.”

+Mr Campbell said they will be pressing the UK government to act on the “boats coming in and people coming in illegally”, but that this was separate to people being attacked who are in Northern Ireland legally and pay their taxes.

+He added: “Let us ensure that we don’t intertwine these two issues to the extent that concern about an open door immigration policy becomes described as racist and results in attacks on people that we’ve seen in the past few days.”

-Six people, ranging in age from 14 to 41, have been arrested following a number of race-related hate crimes and disorder across Belfast on Tuesday.
+Six people, ranging in age from 14 to 41, have been charged following a number of race-related hate crimes and disorder across Belfast.

-The incidents in Northern Ireland’s capital include an attack on a boy by a group of youths and an attack on a Middle Eastern supermarket on the Falls Road.
+Three men, aged 26, 28 and 41 years, have been charged with offences including criminal damage, riotous behaviour, incitement to hatred and possession of an offensive weapon in a public place.

 Police Service of Northern Ireland (PSNI) Assistant Chief Constable Melanie Jones described a third night of officers dealing with incidents such as assaults, criminal damage and arson in a challenging environment.